-a.
-Each battalion and brigade will participate in one biennial (occurring every two years, beginning 2025) funded tour to an Army installation for educators and other COI to improve their knowledge of Army education and training opportunities.
+- a.
+Each battalion and brigade will participate in one annual funded tour to an Army installation for educators and other COI to improve their knowledge of Army education and training opportunities. - b.

-- b.
 Support the recruiting field force by improving Recruiter access to high schools and postsecondary institutions. - c.
-Improve the potential to produce grad I-IIIA and hi-grad accessions.
+Improve the potential to produce grad I-IIIA and hi-grad accessions. - d.

-d.
 Solicit the support from E/COIs to improve access to schools, obtain directory information, schedule the Armed Services Vocational Aptitude Battery Career Exploration Program, and refer potential prospects to the local Army Recruiter.